DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 we choose, and independent of location?
 Which territorial space would allow us to view or listen to the archive of all audio-visual resources?

-Matter is difficult to shift around because its mass.
+Matter is difficult to shift around because of its mass.
 Displacing matter demands an amount of energy exponentially proportional to its mass.
 But light and electricity, the primary carriers of information over the Internet, are composed of energy circulating in electromagnetic form.
 They are waves flowing, ideally at